AlvaroMS25/nightingale/IMPLEMENTATION.md

 </details>

 ### Getting tracks from a playlist
-TO get all the tracks from a playlist, make a `get` request against the path `/api/v1/search/youtube/playlist` providing a `playlist` query with the playlist url or id.
+To get all the tracks from a playlist, make a `get` request against the path `/api/v1/search/youtube/playlist` providing a `playlist` query with the playlist url or id.

 This route returns a playlist object with the following fields: